-An ancient Saxon borough and market town with three parish churches.
+An ancient borough and market town with three parish churches.
 Recorded in Domesday as "Sutberia".
 The settlement has expanded considerably since the 1950s with large new industrial and residential estates on the outskirts contrasting with the historic central areas.
-Once this was the head of the river Stour Navigation.
+Sudbury was the head of the river Stour Navigation.
 Also see Great Cornard.
 For RAF Sudbury see Acton

-During the 18th cent.
-The town was an important inland port with horse drawn barges transporting goods to Mistley and Manningtree (in Essex).
+During the 18th century The town was an important inland port with horse drawn barges transporting goods to Mistley and Manningtree (in Essex).
 A local man, Simon Tybald was Archbishop of Canterbury at the time of the Peasants Revolt (1381).
 He was decapitated by the rebels; his skull is kept at St Gregory's.
 Thomas Gainsborough (left), the notable artist, was born here in 1727.
 His birthplace is open to the public (Tue - Sat and BH Mon).
 Several fine local examples of silk weavers houses remain with large windows to light the looms.
-Sudbury became a "rotten borough" and was the inspiration for Eatenswill in Charles Dickens' Pickwick Papers.
+Sudbury was the archetypal "rotten borough" and was the inspiration for Eatenswill in Charles Dickens' Pickwick Papers. …

 (** historic newspaper information from Bob Mitchell)